flightphp/core/README.md

 # Flight

-Flight is an extensible micro-framework for PHP.
+Flight is a fast, simple, and extensible framework for PHP.
 It allows you to quickly build RESTful web applications with minimal effort:

     require 'flight/Flight.php';